Xceptance/xlt-documentation/content/en/load-testing/Manual/440-result-browser.md

 The saved page output is held in a folder that represents a specific execution of a test (`results/[testcase]/[virtual-user]/output/[transaction-ID]`).
 There you will find an `index.html` containing the _XLT Result Browser_.
 The result browser comes with an integrated navigation side bar to facilitate browsing the complete page output of the transaction and looking at every single request in detail.
 The file `last.html` in the output folder `results/[testcase]/[virtual-user]/output` references the result browser for the last executed transaction of this virtual user.

 The result browser navigation will only permit access to the pages of a transaction if they are directly related to actions.
 Therefore, defining actions correctly is very important to make the most effective use of the result browser.
-For details on how to structure test cases and create actions, also see [Basic Concepts](../030-concepts) and [Code Structuring Recommendations](../450-test-suites/#code-structuring-recommendations).
+For details on how to structure test cases and create actions, see [Basic Concepts](../030-concepts) and [Code Structuring Recommendations](../450-test-suites/#code-structuring-recommendations).

 {{< image src="user-manual/result-browser.png">}}
 XLT Result Browser - Page Output